 Dried or Canned Beans

-While canned beans are convenient, dried beans are much more cost-effective.
-In fact, using dried beans not only offers cost savings but it is also a healthier way to eat them.
+While tinned beans are convenient, dried beans are much more cost-effective.
+In fact, using dried beans offers cost savings and is also a healthier way to eat them.

-As most canned beans contain sodium, cooking dried beans means that you are not adding salt to your dog’s diet.
+Like baked beans, most canned beans are high in sugar and sodium.
+Cooking dried beans means that you are not adding salt to your dog’s diet.
 You are also avoiding potentially toxic ingredients like garlic.

 However, dried beans do take time as the best way to prepare them is to;